wp-plugins/fetch-tweets/template/single/readme.txt

 == Change log ==

+= 2.3 =
+Added the `border-radius` property to the profile image element.

 = 2.2.1 =
 Made larger profile image sizes set in the template setting page take effect in preview pages.